nroi/cpcache/README.md

 ## Supported Platforms
 cpcache runs on all platforms supported by Erlang, which includes x86_64 and most ARM platforms.
 This also means that cpcache does run on a Raspberry Pi.
 Only x86_64 clients are supported by cpcache, which means that while cpcache can be installed on an ARM device, it cannot serve files to clients which run anything other than the official Arch Linux distribution.

+## FAQ

+### How does cpcache select the remote mirrors to download from?
+After each start, cpcache fetches an up-to-date mirrorlist from https://www.archlinux.org/mirrors/status/json/.
+It then filters the mirrors according to the criteria given in the `/etc/cpcache/cpcache.toml` configuration file.
+This should exclude mirrors that are outdated or very unreliable.
+For all mirrors that match those criteria, it runs a few latency tests and selects a mirror with good latency.
+The process is described in greater detail in the configuration file.

+If cpcache happens to select a mirror that turns out to be slow or unreliable, you might want to checkout the `mirrors_predefined` and `mirrors_blacklist` option in the configuration file.
+But this is just a workaround, if cpcache selects crappy mirrors, I consider this a bug and will appreciate it if you open an issue.